Valeriopo6969/BMPParser/README.md

-## Yes but how do I get the Texture?
+## Yes, but how do I get the Texture?

 By including the bmp_parser.h in your file u have the bmpp_get_texture(...) method available:
 ```go